 Laura Quaynor, PhD

-Laura Quaynor is an assistant professor in the Doctor of Education (Ed.D.) program and chair of the Department of Advanced Studies in Education, specializing in supporting 1st year doctoral students and academic writing development.
+Laura Quaynor is an associate professor in the Doctor of Education (Ed.D.) program and chair of the Department of Advanced Studies in Education, specializing in supporting 1st year doctoral students and academic writing development.
 Laura began her career as an ESL and French immersion teacher in Maryland and Virginia, and has served as teacher education faculty in South Carolina and Illinois, specializing in ESL/bilingual education.
 As a faculty member, she has developed and led courses on ESL/bilingual teaching methods, cross-cultural studies, linguistics, and comparative education, and created a state-approved online endorsement program.
 Recent publications appear in the Journal of Teacher Education, Compare, and Globalisation, Societies, & Education.
 Laura’s scholarship focuses on citizenship and civic education, and how schools enact global citizenship education, particularly for English Language Learners in the United States and students in Liberia, West Africa.

 2012 Ph.D.
 Educational Studies, Emory University